MarkFongAU/react-pubgstats/README.md

 - Example: https://pubg.op.gg/api/matches/2U4GBNA0Yml_fdeqrDDqxho56ZwCV4jz6tX-0lvOAlhz7qIPN280fRMwcwmCQ3F1
 ```

 3. The search functionality of the website is not working, because I can't find the searching API.
-Enter `http://localhost:3000/player/59fe3604465dcc0001b82b45` in the browser to view th page.
+Enter `http://localhost:3000/player/59fe3604465dcc0001b82b45` in the browser to view the page.

-4. Rendering of new components has been fixed.

-5. Functionality 75% done.
-More to come.
+4. Functionality 100% done.
+Web appearance will be improved.